kore4lyf/notes/bsv_blockchain_notes/hashFunctionIntro.md

   - Hash functions can take almost anything as an input value.
   - Allows for anything that can be hashed to be used as an index value creating a key-value mapping.

+### Hash Functions found in Bitcoin

+## Merkel Damguard Hash Function
+- Breaks up the input message into fixed-length blocks and then process each block sequentially through a compression function.
+- The output of each compression function is then combined with the next block of data, and the process is repeated until all blocks have been processed.
+- The final output is a fixed-length digest or have value, unique to the input message.
+- Widely used for building hash function that process input messages of arbitrary length and produce fixed length output.

+### SHA-256

+### RIPEMD-160

+## What is base58 and why Bitcoin uses it.
+- Base58 is a binary-to-text encoding of data to plain text.
+- It not not a a cryptographic hash, it encodes binary-to-text.
+- base58 was used in Bitcoin instead of based-64 to avoid characters such as I, O, 0, l, 1 that visually looks alike.
+- base58 has 58 characters and these characters are missing ( I, O, 0, l, 1).